 You can also skip the peppermint oil if you so choose.
 Your bark will have a little less peppermint flavor but will still have some from the crushed candy cane on top .

 Love making holiday treats?
 Try my stained glass sugar cookies!
 They are so fun for the holidays and look so pretty as a gift or on any cookie tray.
+Or try these fun Hot Chocolate Bombs, they make a nice treat by themselves or paired with these Hot Chocolate Peppermint Thumbprint Cookies!

 Help, my peppermint bark turned hard and grainy!